Division of Research and Graduate Studies

 Travel grants are available to graduate students who have had papers and/or posters accepted for presentation at major, professional conferences or society meetings.

-*Application/nomination forms are available at www.fresnostate.edu/academics/gradstudies under the "Financial Aid" link, then "Financial Opportunities through the Division of Graduate Studies."
+Application information is available at www.fresnostate.edu/academics/gradstudies under the "Funding Opportunities" link, then "Financial Opportunities through DRGS."

 California Graduate Equity Fellowship Program